 A critical area to meet your OHS obligations is training.
 Workplace learning processes need to involve learning not only to reproduce a work technique but also to develop a variety of strategies to cope with unforeseen or atypical situations.
 You should try to integrate learning about injury prevention strategies and safe work practices within your organisation’s context.

 The Tap into Safety Platform offers interactive and engaging hazard perception training online and on smart devices.
 We focus on critical risk and the common workplace hazards that can lead to a fatality or serious injury within industry-specific scenarios.
 The focus on critical risks and controls helps to meet your OHS obligations and adhere to Industrial Manslaughter laws.

-The Platform has over 30 out of the box training modules across a range of industry settings including modules on safe manual handling and working at height.
+The Platform has substantial out of the box training modules across a range of industry settings including modules on safe manual handling and working at height.
 If we don’t have what you need, we also build custom training content.
 If you’d like to know more, please contact us or click through to try a free online demo.

 See our article, Make Your Workplace Safety Training More Impactful.